 Audemars Piguet China debuts online pop-up store

-Audemars Piguet China has made its e-commerce debut with an online pop-up boutique in partnership with JD.com.
+Audemars Piguet China has made its e-commerce debut with an online pop-up boutique in partnership with WeChat and JD.

-The 143-year-old haute horlogerie watchmaker says the collaboration is a perfect combination of analogue “Swiss made” and digital “Chinese speed”, offering a personalised luxury shopping experience online to offline.
-JD.com will be handling the luxury delivery service.
+The 143-year-old watchmaker says the collaboration is a perfect combination of analogue “Swiss made” and digital “Chinese speed”, offering a personalised luxury shopping experience online to offline.
+JD will be handling the luxury delivery service.

 Through the partnership, Chinese clients and collectors will have exclusive access to a curated range of the manufacturer’s latest timepieces including Royal Oak Offshore Diver, Royal Oak Offshore Selfwinding Chronograph, Royal Oak Selfwinding Chronograph and Royal Oak Quartz.

-Buyers will receive JD.com’s “white glove” luxury service, offering the shortest possible delivery time with personal couriers.
+Buyers will receive their purchases via JD’s “white glove” luxury service, offering the shortest possible delivery time with personal couriers.

 Watches at the outlet are priced from RMB149,000 yuan (US$24,000) to RMB463,000.
 The pop-up is rendered in the form of a mini-program below Audemars Piguet’s official WeChat account.